{{ summaryHeading }}

 How to Use This Tool:

-Measure the packed outside carton, choose the carrier rule set, and compare the dimensional result with actual weight.
+Measure the packed outside carton, choose the carrier rule set closest to the label source, and compare dimensional weight with actual weight.

-7. Review Billing Worksheet for the chargeable weight, then use Carrier Rules, Divisor Sensitivity, and Packaging Options to see which input drives the result.
+7. Read Billing Worksheet for the billable weight, then use Carrier Rules, Divisor Sensitivity, and Packaging Options to find which measurement or divisor is driving the result.

 Interpreting Results:

-Billable weight is the higher of rounded actual weight and rounded dimensional weight after the chosen profile is applied.
-DIM weight is the volume-based weight before it is compared with the scale weight.
+Billable weight is the value to compare with a rate table or quote.
+It is the higher of rounded actual weight and rated dimensional weight after the selected profile and rounding policy are applied.
+Formula DIM weight shows the raw volume-divisor result before final billing comparison.

-• Rounded dimensions show the measurements used in the formula, which may be larger than the tape-measure values if upward rounding is selected.
+• Rated dimensions show the measurements used in the formula after rounding.
+They can be larger than the tape-measure values.

-• Divisor Sensitivity shows how the same carton changes under common divisors such as 139, 166, or metric 5000.
+• Divisor Sensitivity shows how the same box changes under common divisor values.

-If the worksheet says actual weight drives the charge, reducing carton size may still help avoid handling or size fees, but it may not lower the base billable weight.
-If DIM weight drives the charge, even a small reduction in one dimension can lower the result after rounding.
+When actual weight wins, a smaller box may still help avoid handling or size fees, but it may not lower the base billable weight.
+When DIM weight wins, trimming height, length, or width can reduce the charge if the rounded volume falls far enough.

 Technical Details: